Bard MAT Faculty and Staff 2022 - 2023

 Email: [email protected]

-Jaime Osterman Alves, Associate Professor of Literature, Bard Master of Arts in Teaching Program, and Faculty Associate, Institute for Writing & Thinking
+Jaime Osterman Alves, Associate Professor of Literature and MAT Faculty Chair, Bard Master of Arts in Teaching Program; and Faculty Associate, Institute for Writing & Thinking

-Jaime Alves is Associate Professor of Literature in the Master of Arts in Teaching Program at Bard College.
+Jaime Alves is an associate professor of literature and the MAT faculty chair in the Master of Arts in Teaching Program at Bard College.
 She also teaches a variety of courses in the undergraduate college, and develops programming to support new- and mentor teachers in secondary schools, through international partnerships with OSUN network faculty, and locally throughout the Hudson Valley.
 Areas of particular research interest include nineteenth-century literary representations of schoolgirls and female education; domesticity and gender studies; science, medicine and disability studies; newspapers/periodicals and archival research; museums as purveyors of knowledge and sites of informal learning.
 Among other publications, Jaime's scholarship has been featured in Legacy and American Culture, Canons, and the Case of Elizabeth Stoddard; she is the author of Fictions of Female Education in the Nineteenth Century (Routledge 2009; paperback 2013).

 E-Mail: [email protected]